Chill and Immerse at Desolation’s Island Cabana Experience!

 - Rates are all inclusive, per person, based on double occupancy.
 Click here for a detailed list of what is included.

-- Limited single occupancy cabanas are available at the same per person rate.
+- Limited single occupancy cabanas are available at the additional rate of $50 per person / night.
 Additional charges apply for single travellers in double occupancy cabanas.

 - Motor vessel transport is $50 per person, each way.
 Please click here for additional details.

 - Taxes (5% GST, 1.2% hotel tax & 0.3% MRDT).
 Gratuities additional.

 - For 8 Day guided packages, one day will be unguided.
 Please see here for details.

 - 8 day packages run Thursday-Thursday or Sunday-Sunday.

 - 4 day packages run Thursday-Sunday.